n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 These are samples 86-W-3 through 80-W-2.
 One of the samples fell and shatterd, will need to be redone: 84-W-3 When these 5 have been blown down I will leave them in the fume hood NOT in a rack.

+## 2023-09-22
+Doing filtration and column purification of the 5 samples that I hydrolysed yesterday.